gg5d/Sequential_GD/README.md

 ## Next steps

 - Scale up the ANN to more layers and units to see if the trends hold in larger networks.
 - Make the architecture more flexible and support GPU acceleration by rewriting NumPy operations with PyTorch tensors.
 - Move beyond MNIST and test on harder datasets (e.g. CIFAR-10).
 - Experiment with different architectures like CNNs and compare whether sequential updates still give faster convergence.

 ---

 ## Updates

+**November 14th 2025**

+- PyTorch tensor implementations of both standard gradient descent and sequential gradient descent currently show **no significant difference** in behavior.
+- Switching to a classification task was attempted, but the results so far remain almost indistinguishable between the two update strategies.
+- To better understand the cause, I’ve gone back to basics: testing a **simple, naive neural network for classification** from scratch. *Building up incrementally to pinpoint the issue.*

 **October 7th 2025**